By DON McINTOSH, Associate Editor

 The two, Nathan Sweet and Steve Morrissey, visit both union and non-union workplaces.
 They’re members of Service Employees International Union Local 503.
 The Labor Press asked them to identify some of the most common ergonomic hazards they find.
 Unsurprisingly, it varies depending on the kind of workplace.

 In jobs that require physical exertion, proper lifting is key.
 Back problems brought on by improper lifting are among the most common workplace injuries.
 Injuries happen when workers stoop to lift something heavy, or try to lift an object higher than their shoulders, or lift more than they should try, or twist or turn while they lift.
 Aging workers, in particular, may not realize the cumulative effect of excessive lifting.
+The risks to the body are why many industrial industries have invested in lifting ladders and the like to help ease this burden from their staff.

 At construction work sites, Sweet stresses the importance of planning the work, considering where lifts are going to happen, and making sure there’s adequate space, enough employees to do the lift safely, and the right tools.
 In recent years, a multitude of new tools have been developed to eliminate ergonomic hazards – tools that lessen muscle strain, reduce the amount of hand force required, eliminate the need for awkward postures, and expose bodies to fewer sharp edges.
 Examples include extension poles for overhead work, easy-hold gloves that attach to drywall mud pans, vacuum machines to help with lifting and placing heavy windows, wheeled kneelers to reduce knee and lower back stress for work done close to floors, and reduced-vibration power tools.